xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 As devices become more powerful, web apps tend to have heavier client-side logic.
 In particular, Single Page Applications (SPAs) have become very popular in these past years, with the advent of battle-tested frontend frameworks such as React, Angular or Vue.

-These kind of apps aim to reduce as much load from the servers as possible by, for example, caching data aggressively and avoiding reloads.
+These kind of apps aim to reduce as much load from the servers as possible, for example, by caching data aggressively and avoiding reloads.
 Why spend money upgrading your servers when your users have all this unused potential on their top-of-the-line phones and PCs?

 ## The Problem

 Heavier client-side apps are not even close to being a panacea.
-As code sent to the client grows in size, first-time loads tend to take longer and longer.
-This isn't good, but could be [worse than you think](https://www.thinkwithgoogle.com/marketing-resources/data-measurement/mobile-page-speed-new-industry-benchmarks/).
+As code sent to the client grows in size, first-time page loads tend to take longer and longer.
+This isn't good, but it could be [worse than you think](https://www.thinkwithgoogle.com/marketing-resources/data-measurement/mobile-page-speed-new-industry-benchmarks/).

 Caching, compressing and CDNs tend to reduce loading times, but huge code also means parsing and execution times are bigger.
 At a certain point, pushing more code to the user becomes less and less effective.

 Say you have a very big SPA, with 20 distinct pages.
 Does the user really need all that code?
-Will the user navigate all those 20 pages everytime they use your app?
-I'm willing to bet, in most cases, no. So, if the user only needs a subset of the code at any one time, why not split it?
+Will the user navigate across all those 20 pages everytime they use your app?
+I'm willing to bet, in most cases, the answer is no. So, if the user only needs a subset of the code at any one time, why not split it?
 Enter URL splitting.

 ## URL Splitting